StanfordSpezi/.github/profile/README.md

     </td>
   </tr>
 </table>

-> [!NOTE]
-> The best way to get started with Spezi for mobile application development is by using the [Spezi Template Application](https://github.com/StanfordSpezi/SpeziTemplateApplication).
-> It integrates a wide range of modules and demonstrates their usage in a simple and extensible application.

 We are always looking for open source collaborators.
 Please take a look at the [Code of Conduct](https://github.com/StanfordSpezi/.github/blob/main/CODE_OF_CONDUCT.md) and [Contributing Guidelines](https://github.com/StanfordSpezi/.github/blob/main/CONTRIBUTING.md) for more information.
 For more information, check out our website at [spezi.stanford.edu](https://spezi.stanford.edu).